gala-kapralova/Capstone-Project/README.md

 ## Overview

-**Data Kapellmeister** is a data analyzing tool designed to offer an integrated solution for importing, wrangling, exploring, and visualizing data.
+**Data Kapellmeister** is a data analyzing tool designed to offer an integrated solution for importing, wrangling, exploring, and visualizing data, with the added capability of exporting cleaned datasets and visualization results.
 By streamlining these processes, it aims to reduce the time and complexity involved in preparing data for analysis and visualization, making it an invaluable resource for data analysts, scientists, and anyone involved in data-driven decision-making.

 ### Problem